Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 | CrewAI Flows 2.0 | Visual orchestration builder for non-devs |

 The agent swarm space is evolving faster than any other area of AI.
-The winners won't be teams that pick the "best" tool — but those with an architecture flexible enough to use all of them.
+The winners won't be the teams that pick the "best" tool – they'll be the teams that build architectures flexible enough to use all of them.

 Our Take